List of DC Comics imprints: DC Ink

-DC Ink was a graphic novel imprint for younger readers.
+DC Ink is a graphic novel imprint for younger readers.

 In a May 2017 editorial leadership reorganization, three Executive Editors split up DC Comics and its imprints.
-Executive Editor Bobbie Chase was given custom comics, DC Kids, Digital First titles, Hanna-Barbera comics, Milestone and the relaunched Wildstorm Universe.
+Executive Editor Bobbie Chase was given custom comics, DC Kids, Digital First titles, Hanna-Barbera comics, Milestone and the relaunched WildStorm Universe.
 The next year in February, DC unveiled two new graphic novel imprints aimed at younger readers.
 DC Zoom is focused on young readers, while DC Ink is aimed at young adults.
 Creators include Danielle Paige, Lauren Myracle, Marie Lu, and more.
 The books came in a standard format with a standard price: 192 pages for $16.99.
 Ink launched in September 2018 with Harley Quinn: Breaking Glass by Tamaki and Steve Pugh.

 DC Zoom

 DC Zoom is a graphic novel imprint aimed at younger readers.
 DC Zoom is focused on young readers, while DC Ink is aimed at young adults.
 Creators include Mariko Tamaki, Ridley Pearson, Steve Pugh, and more.
 The books came in a standard format with a standard price: 128 pages for $9.99.
 Zoom launched in October 2018 with DC Super Hero Girls: Search for Atlantis by Shea Fontana.